 One of the biggest successes for the Schofields during 2020 was the great honour of winning ‘The Garden of the Year’ competition held by Gardeners’ World Magazine.

 “The ‘cherry on top of the cake’ was when we won the People’s Choice too!
 To win both awards had never been done before and really meant a lot.
-To think that people from all over the UK and taken the time to vote for our garden was really amazing.
+To think that people from all over the UK had taken the time to vote for our garden was really amazing.”

 You can follow Lizzie’s journey as she and her husband tackle and tame other parts of their garden on Instagram.